-- N8.1 The case management provisions of the Guide apply to Admiralty claims save that - (a) In Admiralty claims the case management provisions of the Guide are supplemented by PD61 §§2.1-2.3 which make provision for the early classification and streaming of cases; - (b) In a collision case the claimant should apply for a Case Management Conference within 7 days after the last Collision Statement of Case is filed: PD61 §4.6; - (c) In a limitation claim where the right to limit is not admitted and the claimant seeks a general limitation decree, the claimant must, within 7 days after the date of the filing of the defence of the defendant last served or the expiry of the time for doing so, apply to the Admiralty Registrar for a Case Management Conference: PD61 §10.7; - (d) In a collision claim (PD61 §4.6) or a limitation claim a mandatory Case Management Conference will normally take place on the first available date 5 weeks after the date when the claimant is required to take steps to fix a date for the Case Management Conference; - (e) In a limitation claim, case management directions are initially given by the Registrar: PD61 §10.8; - (f) In the Admiralty Court, the case management information sheet should be in the form in Appendix 2 of this Guide but should also include the following questions
+- N.8.1 The case management provisions of the Guide apply to Admiralty claims save that - (a) In Admiralty claims the case management provisions of the Guide are supplemented by PD61 §§2.1-2.3 which make provision for the early classification and streaming of cases; - (b) In a collision case the claimant should apply for a Case Management Conference within 7 days after the last collision defence is filed: PD61 §4.6; - (c) In a limitation claim where the right to limit is not admitted and the claimant seeks a general limitation decree, the claimant must, within 7 days after the date of the filing of the defence of the defendant last served or the expiry of the time for doing so, apply to the Admiralty Registrar for a Case Management Conference: PD61 §10.7; - (d) In a collision claim (PD61 §4.6) or a limitation claim a mandatory Case Management Conference will normally take place on the first available date 6 weeks after the date when the claimant is required to take steps to fix a date for the Case Management Conference.
+In a collision claim, the parties should liaise with each other, before the Case Management Conference is listed, as to whether any party intends to serve a collision reply, and the listing of the Case Management Conference should take any such intention into account; - (e) In a limitation claim, case management directions are initially given by the Registrar: PD61 §10.8;

-- (1) Do any of the issues contained in the List of Common Ground and Issues involve questions of navigation or other particular matters of an essentially Admiralty nature which require the trial to be before the Admiralty Judge? - (2) Is the case suitable to be tried before a Deputy Judge nominated by the Admiralty Judge? - (3) Do you consider that the Court should sit with nautical or other assessors?
-If you intend to ask that the Court sit with one or more assessors who is not a Trinity Master, please state the reasons for such an application. - (g) In a collision claim where electronic track data is available the Court will seek to adopt fast track procedures for the determination of issues of liability as part of its duty actively to manage cases in accordance with the overriding objective, which may include making one or more of the directions listed in PD61 §4.7: see also N.5 and Appendix 13; - (h) In a collision claim, the case management information sheet should also include the following question: - (1) Do you or any other party have in their control electronic track data (as defined in rule 61.1(2)(m)) recording the tracks of the vessels involved leading up to the collision?
+- (f) In the Admiralty Court, the case management information sheet should be in the form in Appendix 2 of this Guide but should also include the following questions - (i) Do any of the issues contained in the List of Common Ground and Issues involve questions of navigation or other particular matters of an essentially Admiralty nature which require the trial to be before the Admiralty Judge? - (ii) Is the case suitable to be tried before a Deputy Judge nominated by the Admiralty Judge? - (iii) Do you consider that the Court should sit with nautical or other assessors?
+If you intend to ask that the Court sit with one or more assessors who is not a Trinity Master, please state the reasons for such an application. - (g) In a collision claim where electronic track data is available the Court will seek to adopt fast track procedures for the determination of issues of liability as part of its duty actively to manage cases in accordance with the overriding objective, which may include making one or more of the directions listed in PD61 §4.7: see also N.5 and Appendix 13; - (h) In a collision claim, the case management information sheet should also include the following question: - (i) Do you or any other party have in their control electronic track data (as defined in rule 61.1(2)(m)) recording the tracks of the vessels involved leading up to the collision?
 If so, would it be appropriate for the Court to make one or more of the directions listed in PD61 §4.7 (or other similar directions)?
-Please state reasons.
+Please state reasons. - (ii) Please state your proposed date for the filing of an agreed plot, or else the exchange of each party's plot or plots, as to the navigation of vessels during and leading to the collision.
+(NB All plots, whenever they are filed or exchanged, must contain a sufficient indication of the assumptions used in their preparation.)